wolph/mt940/README.rst

     source .env/bin/activate
     pip install -e .

-To run the tests you can use the `py.test` command or just run `tox` to test everything in all supported python versions.
+To run the tests, you can use the `py.test` command or simply run `tox` to test everything in all supported Python versions.

 Usage
 -----